General Terms and Conditions

-The Customer must inform Connox about his decision of cancelling the contract via an explicit explanation (e.g. with a letter to be sent through the post, via telefax or E-Mail) to
+The Customer must inform Connox about his decision to cancel the contract via an explicit declaration (e.g. with a letter to be sent through the post, via telefax or E-Mail) to

 Connox GmbH, Aegidientorplatz 2a, 30159 Hannover, Germany, telephone number: +49 (0)5 11 30 03 41 - 171, E-Mail: email@example.com

 in order to exercise this right.
 The Customer can therefore use this model withdrawal form, but please note that this one isn’t prescribed.

 Consequences of a withdrawal

-The Customer is obliged to send or give the goods back to Connox until a maximum of fourteen days after the day he informed Connox about the cancellation of the contract.
+The Customer is obliged to send or give the goods back to Connox before a maximum of fourteen days after the day he informed Connox about the cancellation of the contract.
 The time limit is maintained if you send the goods back before the period of fourteen days ends.
-The Customer will be responsible of the costs of returning parcel-sized goods.
+The Customer will be responsible for the costs of returning parcel-sized goods.

-The Customer must only pay the loss in value of the goods if it resulted from the handling other than it was necessary to ascertain the construction, quality and function of the goods by him.
+The Customer must only pay the loss in value of the goods if it resulted from handling other than what was necessary to ascertain the construction, quality and function of the goods by him.

 4.1 Unless otherwise stated in the product descriptions, prices indicated are end prices and include the statutory value-added tax.
 Any possible additional delivery and dispatch costs are specified separately in the respective product description.

-The delivery- and shipping costs arise in relation to the ordered items and will be calculated from the place of the seller's registered offices.
+The delivery and shipping costs arise in relation to the ordered items and will be calculated from the location of the seller's registered offices.
 If delivery occurs to a Customer outside of the Federal Republic of Germany, delivery- and shipping costs increase depending on the weight and volume.